GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 [About](/about),
 [Interbuilder](/interbuilder),
 and [Hefoki](/hefoki).
 The last two are project pages.
-Functionally, these pages are intended as overviews.
+Functionally, these are intended as overviews.
 On such pages, their design can be more presentational, more fancy.
 This is different from if the pages were are like the one you're reading now, a page comprising